partigabor/aromatica-old/content/items/fenugreek.md

 title = "Fenugreek"
 author = "Gabor Parti"
 date = "2023-10-20"
+description = "The seeds of a West Asian herb.

+.

-description = "Aromatic seeds used as seasoning especially in curry. " weight = 10
+According to WordNet: Aromatic seeds used as seasoning especially in curry.

+"
+weight = 10
 # draft = "true"
 # hidden = "true"